Where to Shop for Long-Waisted Tops

 I’m mostly torso myself, and now with the postpartum midline (and yeah, my own upper-hip Tattoo O’ Regret), I am always on the lookout for long, loooong shirts.
 And since said shirts will always have baby puke or toddler snot or “klutzy 30-something who can’t get through a single meal without spilling something on herself” stains on them, I also like them to be fairly inexpensive.
 Places I’ve had great luck finding longer layering basics (tanks, tees, henleys, sweaters) include:

-If you ever do want to really splurge on a dressier tee, Michael Stars makes beautiful ones and are some of my absolute favorite tops.
+- Michael Stars if you ever do want to really splurge on a dressier tee, this manufacturer makes beautiful ones and are some of my absolute favorite tops.
 They’re available at Nordstrom and Anthropologie, but every once in awhile they show up at places like TJMaxx and Filene’s and Ross.
 Rifle through the racks there and you’re sure to be rewarded with a ton of long-waisted options from all kinds of designers and brands.

 But like I said, get out there while the getting is good, before the Fashion Gods take all the long shirt options away from us and leave us with no choice but to buy Mom Jeans with 11-inch zippers just to cover ourselves in at least one direction.